 - Microfilm Reel Number

-Then, review the following section for information about how to access the records.
+Then, review the following sections for information about how to access the records.

 Entries with References for Microfilm Reels with "C" and "T" Prefixes